SimonEnsemble/SimonEnsemble_old.github.io/_posts/2017-12-29-toymodels.md

 category: Research directions
 indexing: true
 comments: true
-excerpt: On the utility of toy models.
+excerpt: On the utility of toy models: kidney donations and porous materials with rotating ligands.
 author: Cory Simon
 ---